SirVertar/sudoku/README.md

 * [How to start up an application](##HowToStartUpAnApplication)

 ## Introduction
-###Sudoku is a simple console game.
+### Sudoku is a simple console game.

 #### In the game You can:
 * By click "0" on a keyboard - force an algorithm to resolve Sudoku.
 * By click "1" on a keyboard - make choice, for example: "1,3,5" means that You want put a number 5 into row 1 and column 5.
-You can also do multiply choices for example: 3,4,5,6,7,8 means that You want put number 5 into row 3 and column 5, and number 8 to row 6 and column 7.
-There is also an algorithm which validate your move in case of the same number in one column, row or square, so don't worry about making mistakes :).
+You can also do multiply choices for example: 3,4,5,6,7,8 means that You want put number 5 into row 3 and column 5, and number 8 into row 6 and column 7.
+There is also an algorithm which validate your move in a case of errors like: the same number in one column, row or square.
+So don't worry about making mistakes :).
 * By click "2" on a keyboard - leave sudoku game.

 ## Screenshots